Machine Learning Terms and Methods

 Backpropagation

 Backpropagation is an algorithm to efficiently calculate the gradients in a Neural Network, or more generally, a feedforward computational graph.
 It boils down to applying the chain rule of differentiation starting from the network output and propagating the gradients backward.
-The first uses of backpropagation go back to Vapnik in the 1960’s, but Learning representations by back-propagating errors is often cited as the source.
+The first uses of backpropagation go back to Vapnik in the 1960’s, but Learning representations by back-propagating errorsarrow-up-right is often cited as the source.

 CapsNet